creditkarma/thrift-server/packages/thrift-client/README.md

 })
 ```

-Where the context passed through is an instance of `CoreOptions`.
+Where the context passed through is an instance of `RequestOptions`.
 These options are passed through to modify the outgoing request.
 Any filter in the filter chain can modify this data.

 To modify this context one needs to pass the updated context to the `next` function.